voxpupuli/crafty/README.md

 ### puppet/ha

-In [puppet/ha](puppet/ha) example, we have established a robust infrastructure consisting of a Certificate Authority (CA) server and three Puppet compile servers.
+In our [puppet/ha](puppet/ha) example, we have established a robust infrastructure consisting of a Certificate Authority (CA) server and three Puppet compile servers.
 To ensure high availability and efficient distribution of workloads, we've incorporated a NGINX load balancer.
 Additionally, there's a dedicated test node for thorough testing and validation.

 For a comprehensive understanding of our setup, please refer to the detailed information provided in the dedicated [README.md](puppet/ha/README.md).